ivotron/popper2-paper/paper/paper.md

 ```

 By setting up CI for Popper workflows, users can continuously validate changes made to their workflows and also protect their workflows from getting outdated due to reasons such as outdated dependencies, outdated container images, and broken links.
-A summary of the training duration and accuracy obtained by running the workflow in three different computing environment is shown in @Fig:casestudies.
-As one would expect, running the same workflow on better, larger hardware resources reduces the amount of time needed to train the models.

 # Results {#sec:results}